'Validate & Grieve': How To Support A Miscarriage Survivor

 "We had several losses in between our two children, and each time I was dumbfounded by this misperception that it's something that happens early so you get over it quickly because I was feeling something so different.
 It was profound and it changed me forever — I will always remember those babies that didn't make it.”

-In Australia, one in four pregnancies end in miscarriage, but the shame that clouds pregnancy loss isn’t subdued by how common it is.
+In the UK, one in five pregnancies end in miscarriage, but the shame that clouds pregnancy loss isn’t subdued by how common it is.
 Payne says Pink Elephants sometimes provides support for those who experienced loss 20 years ago, because they were never offered help then.

 With a statistic so high, it’s inevitable that someone you love will experience a miscarriage.
 Grief is messy, uncomfortable and painful.
 Navigating how to comfort a friend or family member through this 'taboo' experience is difficult, but don’t let the fear of saying or doing the wrong thing hold you back from trying to help at all.

-“I know [providing support] is awkward if you haven't been through it,” says Payne.
+“I know this [grieving a miscarriage] is awkward if you haven't been through it,” says Payne.
 “But it's a million times more painful for the person going through this who's having to not only process the loss themselves but also trying to find a way to articulate it to people who don't understand.”

 What To Say (And Not Say) To Someone Who Has Experienced A Miscarriage